 It was then suggested that we use a prefix.
 “Real sourdough,” which as quickly was dismissed for the same reasons that “Sourdough,” would be challenged.
 The most easily (not that any of this is easy,) name to protect would be the name “Traditional Sourdough.”

-It would take up to 2 years and full bread industry consultation to get this option to Brussels.
+It will take years and full bread industry consultation to get this option to Brussels.

 No ideal option